bindatype/scheduler_DES/README.md

 # scheduler_DES
-A project to replay a High Performance Computer's job history but allowing for varying the number of partitions or nodes within a partition.
+A project to replay a High Performance Computer's job history while allowing for varying the number of partitions or nodes within a partition.
 The result can be used to make informed estimates for how changes to a cluster's inventory of nodes may impact the amount of time jobs spend waiting to dequeue.